Bramcote: Parks and open spaces

 Bramcote Park is the biggest of the parks in Bramcote.
 Its wooded area stretches from Bramcote Park School towards Stapleford, Wollaton and the former landfill site.
 It is one of the few sites in the Nottingham area with a Green Flag Award.
 It features an extensive children's playground, car park and easy-access paths.

 King George's Park offers views across Bramcote from a steeply sloping site with a network of surfaced paths linked to adjacent countryside.
 There are two free tennis courts, a children's playground and several parking areas.

 Bramcote Ridge Open Space of about 12 hectares (29 acres) consists of a mosaic of acid grassland, naturally regenerating scrub and mature woodland managed as a nature reserve.
 It is a designated Grade II Site Important for Nature Conservation, and a listed Area of Restricted Development.
 It is surrounded on three sides by residential development, in which there is roadside parking.

+Civil parish

+In 1931 the parish had a population of 987.
+On 1 April 1935 the parish was abolished and merged to form Beeston and Stapleford.